timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

 # Lambda continuous deployment with GitHub actions
-This tutorial builds a continuous deployment (CD) pipeline between Github and AWS Lambda using Github Actions.
+This tutorial builds a continuous deployment (CD) pipeline between GitHub and AWS Lambda using GitHub actions.

 Packaging and deploying your function and its dependencies with AWS Lambda can sometimes be a tedious job.
 Especially if you also want to use a source code management platform like GitHub to develop your code before pushing it to AWS Lambda.

-Luckily, you can use Github actions to set up automatic deployment for AWS Lambda from a Github repository.
+Luckily, you can use GitHub actions to set up automatic deployment for AWS Lambda from a GitHub repository.
-You just need to push a commit to your main/master branch of your repository then let Github Actions do the heavy lifting, creating the deployment package and deploying your code to AWS Lambda.
+You just need to push a commit to your main/master branch of your repository then let GitHub actions do the heavy lifting, creating the deployment package and deploying your code to AWS Lambda.

 ## Prerequisites